ThatOhio/VotemTest/README.md

 Step 9)
 Build again, this time we get a pass.

+Step 10)
+Fix SMTP settings (already had sendgrid so used that for smtp)

 # The Test
 After figuring out Java, JUnit, Maven, etc with some research I setup a project with a single test that scrapes the Blockchain Wikipedia article as spec'd.